BusFactor1Inc/evmas/README.md

 $ sh build.sh
 ```

-Evmas should also work with with other lisps (clisp, ecl, etc) with a
+Evmas should also build with with other lisps (clisp, ecl, etc) using
-different 'build' command.
+a different build command to export an executable.

-To use the some of the helper scripts requires node.js, so run:
+Some of the helper scripts requires node.js, so install it run:

 ```
+$ brew install npm
-npm install
+$ npm install
 ```

 To get deploy.sh and the function selector generator to work.